 A personal assistant that will tell you the exact pieces you need to use to improve your content performance score.

 It’s a learning machine, based on real search results, that helps you to optimize your content and your overall online marketing strategy.

 It’s like trying to solve a really complicated puzzle but someone would come and would give you the exact instructions and steps you need to follow.
 Things get way much easier, right?
 Just take a look at the screenshot below.

 I’ve entered my own piece of text on which it seems I need to do some content improvements.
 It seems that my content performance score is only 19 and my goal is to beat #1 score, which is 52.
 So how do I get that score?
 By following the recommendations, just like in the screenshot above.

 There are some important keywords that I never thought of using.
 And not only my content performance score will be increased if I use them, but also the overall quality of my article, as it will tackle some subjects that are of high interest.
-And hopefully my ranks as well.
+And also my Google ranks.

-Of course, there are a lot of factors that can influence rankings: social media (we even did a research on how social signals influence rankings), backlinks, etc.
+Of course, there are a lot of factors that can influence rankings: social media (we even did a research on how social signals influence rankings), backlinks, a site’s architecture, brand awareness, local SEO efforts, etc.

 As long as content performance has such a high impact on rankings, why not make the most of it?